POSITION TITLE: Associate Director of

 - Participate in special assignments or projects to assist the

-Regional Director, Director of Development, or Divisional and/or
+Regional Director, Director of Development, or a representatives at

 design/preparation of print materials, event logistics, and

 post-event follow up based on individual skills and office

 - Other responsibilities as assigned by and in conjunction with

 - Proven ability to solicit and close gifts.

 - Excellent interpersonal skills and good oral and written

 - Good organizational and administrative skills including the